unicode-org/icu4x/utils/yoke/design_doc.md

-# Yoke: Lifetime Erasure for Rust
+# Yoke: Self-Referential Borrowing for Rust

 ## Problem statement

-Zero-copy deserialization is a very effective way to speed up programs and avoid allocations, however can lead to lifetimes pervasively spreading throughout the codebase, and prevents using diverse memory management techniques like caching.
+Zero-copy deserialization is a very effective way to speed up programs and avoid allocations.
+However, the requirement that data is borrowed from somewhere else means that:

-It would be nice if it were possible to "erase" lifetimes and turn them into dynamically managed lifetimes (similar to type erasure with `dyn`) to allow for more flexible memory management.
+1. All data types that contain zero-copy data, even indirectly, need to carry a lifetime parameter
+2. Certain memory management techniques are hampered, like caching.

+The goal of Yoke is to allow the borrowing of data from self, so that we don't need lifetime parameters to track data ownership, and to enable reference-counted data that can be safely dropped from a cache.

 ## Background

 [ICU4X](https://github.com/unicode-org/icu4x) is an internationalization library that has pluggable data loading as a core value proposition.
 Internationalization often needs a lot of data, and we want to make sure data loading can be fast and efficient.
 Zero-copy deserialization is quite attractive as a way to reduce this load.

-Unfortunately, zero-copy deserialization leads to pervasive lifetimes in anything that consumes this data.
-The user has to hold on to the data source for as long as the deserialized data is needed, which can be a pain.
-More sophisticated memory management strategies, like using `Rc<T>` to dynamically cache the source of the data for as long as it's needed, cannot work since lifetimes are purely static constructs.

-It would be nice if it were possible to "erase" lifetimes and allow for memory management of zero-copy deserialized data.

 ## Requirements